guerra08/java19/README.md

 # java19
-A study project for upcoming features in Java 19 (some in preview)
+A study project for upcoming features in Java 19.

 ## Features
 - Improvements on pattern matching and switch